Motithang Takin Preserve

-Motithang Takin Preserve, located in the Motithang district of Thimphu, Bhutan is a wildlife reserve area for takin, the national animal of Bhutan.
+Royal Takin Preserve, located in the Motithang district of Thimphu, Bhutan is a wildlife reserve area for Bhutan takin, the national animal of Bhutan.
 Originally a mini-zoo, it was converted into a preserve when it was discovered that the animals refrained from inhabiting the surrounding forest even when set free.
-The reason for declaring takin as a national animal of Bhutan on 25 November 2005 (Budorcas taxicolor) is attributed to a legend of the animal’s creation in Bhutan in the 15th century by Lama Drukpa Kunley.
+The reason for declaring takin as a national animal of Bhutan on 25 November 2005 (Budorcas taxicolor) is attributed to a legend of the animal's creation in Bhutan in the 15th century by Lama Drukpa Kunley.

 Legend

 The local mythology related to declaring takin as the national animal of Bhutan is dated to the 15th century.
-A Tibetan saint by the name Drukpa Kunley, popularly called by the epithet “The Divine Madman” is credited with creating the tamin with unique features.
+A Tibetan saint by the name Drukpa Kunley, popularly called by the epithet "The Divine Madman" is credited with creating the takin with unique features.
 Drukpa Kunley, who was not only a religious preacher but also a proficient tantric, was requested by the people of Bhutan during one of his religious lectures to conjure a miracle before them.
 The saint agreed to do so provided he was fed for lunch, a whole cow and a whole goat.
 Once served, he devoured the food of both animals and left out the bones.
 He then took out the head of the goat and fixed it to the skeleton of the cow and uttered abracadabra and the magic worked.
 With a snap, he created a live animal, which had the head of the goat and the body of the cow.
 The animal sprang up and moved on to the meadows to graze.
 The animal was then given the name dong gyem tsey (takin).
 Since then this animal has been a common sight in the hills of Bhutan.
 Because of this magical creation with high religious connotation, the animal has been adopted as the national animal of Bhutan.